zendframework/zend-permissions-acl/doc/book/refining.md

 ## Precise Access Controls

-The basic *ACL* as defined in the \[previous section\](zend.permissions.acl.introduction) shows how various privileges may be allowed upon the entire *ACL* (all resources).
+The basic ACL as defined in the \[previous section\](zend.permissions.acl.introduction) shows how various privileges may be allowed upon the entire ACL (all resources).
 In practice, however, access controls tend to have exceptions and varying degrees of complexity.
 `Zend\Permissions\Acl\Acl` allows to you accomplish these refinements in a straightforward and flexible manner.

-For the example *CMS*, it has been determined that whilst the 'staff' group covers the needs of the vast majority of users, there is a need for a new 'marketing' group that requires access to the newsletter and latest news in the *CMS*.
+For the example CMS, it has been determined that whilst the 'staff' group covers the needs of the vast majority of users, there is a need for a new 'marketing' group that requires access to the newsletter and latest news in the CMS.
 The group is fairly self-sufficient and will have the ability to publish and archive both newsletters and the latest news.

 In addition, it has also been requested that the 'staff' group be allowed to view news stories but